 Kapwing

-Microsoft Word Online in Office 365
+Microsoft Word for Office 365

 The transcribe feature converts speech to a text transcript with each speaker individually separated.
 You can save the full transcript as a Word document or insert snippets of it into existing documents.
 Transcribe up to 300 minutes of audio per month for free.